What is Klein Matterhorn/Matterhorn Glacier Paradise?

 Is altitude sickness a problem?

 Klein Matterhorn is located at an altitude of 3090 m.
 Anyone can suffer from (light) altitude sickness from about 2000 m.
+You can feel light-headed and a bit out of breath after arrival.
 Usually, it helps to take things slow and sit down for a while.

-Special precautions apply to children under 2 years old, as well as people who are pregnant or in poor health: before visiting areas over 2500 m, you’d better consult your doctor.
+Special precautions apply if you’re pregnant or in poor health: before visiting areas over 2500 m, you’d better consult your doctor.
 In most cases staying at such altitudes for just a few hours is no problem.

 - www.matterhornparadise.ch: Zermatt summer skiing